umanzorurrutia/cse15l-lab-reports/lab1-report.md

     System.out.println(content);
   }
 ```
-- `cat` with a file prints out the content of the file.
+- `cat` with a file prints out the content of the file as long as the file exists.